zsoltherpai/feather/README.md

 ```
 Note: Feather supports @Singleton on @Provides annotated methods too

-Bootstrapping feather with module(s):
+Setting up Feather with module(s):
 ```java
 Feather feather = Feather.with(new MyModule());
 ```
-The provided dependency will be available for injection:
+The configured dependency will be available for injection:
 ```java
 public class MyApp {
     @Inject